Miss O Myatt

 The Music Department is at the heart of the school’s Catholic ethos and culture of academic success and community involvement.

 Music is taken very seriously by our students and the practice rooms are always full during break and lunchtimes with students rehearsing their class work.
-The department is extensively resourced with 2 large well equipped music rooms, 1 smaller 6th Form teaching room and dedicated spaces equipped with MuseScore (KS3), Sibelius and Logic music software for composing.
+The department is extensively resourced with 2 large well equipped music rooms, 1 smaller 6th Form teaching room and a computer room equipped with MuseScore (KS3), Sibelius and Logic music software for composing.

-The department runs an extensive extra-curricular programme including 3 Choirs, String Ensemble, Folk Band, Jazz Band, Guitars and Ukuleles, and Orchestra and Rock School.
+The department runs an extensive extra-curricular programme including 4 Choirs, String Ensemble, Folk Band, Jazz Band, Guitars and Ukuleles, and Orchestra and Rock School.
 For 6th form students only, Vic Cox, professional bassist, runs the 6th Form Enrichment Band which puts on termly concerts.
 Over 150 students are currently involved in some form of extra-curricular music.
 There is at least one formal concert every term and a Chamber Concert each October and February, taking place in the Theatre and Liturgy space.
 Biannually, over 50 students take part in a week long international concert tour where choirs and instrumental groups perform concerts to the local public.
 The summer of 2018 took us to Oberhammersback in the Black Forest with concerts in Strasbourg and Obernai.
 July 2020 will take us to Amsterdam and the coast.